 Of the two current alternatives (Garmin Panoptix LiveScope and Lowrance LiveSight), some initial reviews suggest that the Garmin version, though more expensive, is perhaps superior because it delivers a clearer image.

 As with many things in life, the right fish finder to get depends a lot on your situation and there is no “one size fits all”.
 If you are a freshwater angler, the Humminbird Helix is tough to beat.
+It delivers a clear, accurate image (thanks to Mega imaging) at a relatively affordable price making it one of the top rated fish finders in our study.
 However, those who want the convenience of a touch screen should consider a Humminbird Solix instead or the more affordable Lowrance Elite series which also offers this capability.

 If you fish small, remote bodies of water where quality maps don’t exist, be sure to get one of the many models that create their own contour maps (Feature names: Humminbird AutoChart Live, Garmin Quickdraw or Lowrance Genesis Live).